Rundiz-WP/rundiz-downloads/readme.txt

 = Does it support multisite? =
 Yes, it is.

+= Will the uploaded files be deleted on uninstall? = Yes, the uploaded files and folders in WordPress upload folder will be deleted on plugin uninstall.

+= Will the plugin's tables be dropped on uninstall? = Yes, the plugin's tables will be dropped on uninstall.

 == Screenshots ==
 1. Front-end download button and description example.
 2. Manage downloads page.